 This partnership aided in sorting and removing personal items in 10 homes in Louisiana immediately following the major floods.
 These homes were completely gutted, including debris removal, floor and wallboard tear out, sheet rock removal, and any other necessary clean up.
 Poured Out also worked hand-in-hand with homeowners to assess damage and determine next steps, which included mold remediation for many homes.
 Homes that were deemed condemned were demolished and dragged to the curb for pickup at no cost to the homeowners.
 In total, volunteers provided 816 hours of services to gut and/or clean up homes, and to minister to these 10 families impacted by the flood.

-Flooding and Landslides in Sri Lanka
+Flooding in Sri Lanka

 On May 15, 2016, Sri Lanka was hit by a severe tropical storm that caused widespread flooding and landslides in 22 districts of the country destroying homes and submerging entire villages.
 More than 100 people are known to have died as a result of Tropical Storm Roanu.
 Hundreds of thousands were displaced from their homes.
 Many of the affected population, particularly in the rural areas, were already amongst the most vulnerable in the country and lost everything, including their homes, possessions, agricultural land and means of making a living.
 In the urban areas there were health concerns related to the quantity of so much standing water in highly populated areas and the destruction of much of the water and sanitation infrastructure, which had the potential to lead to serious public health issues.
 Read more details about Tropical Storm Roanu and the impacts in Sri Lanka in the UN Situation Report.